arunbaby0/arunbaby.com/_dsa/0056-minimum-window-substring.md

 When you move the `right` pointer, you don't re-scan the window.
 You just add one number.
 When you move the `left` pointer, you just subtract one.
 This **Incremental Update** is the secret to all high-performance software.

 Whether you are building a database engine, a game physics loop, or a speech-to-text model, look for the "redundant scan."
-Once you find it, you'll find your $O(N)$ solution.
+Once you find it, you'll find your O(N) solution.

 Keep building,
 Antigravity.